akveo/nebular/docs/articles/auth-install.md

 `import { NbPasswordAuthStrategy, NbAuthModule } from '@nebular/auth';`

-3) Now, let's configure the module by specifying available strategies, in your case we add `NbPasswordAuthStrategy`.
+3) Now, let's configure the module by specifying available strategies, in our case we add `NbPasswordAuthStrategy`.
 To add a strategy we need to call static `setup` method to pass a list of options:

 ```typescript